olasrum/javascript-project-mode/README.md

 App: Simple classic cocktail recipe app with recipes for nine cocktails and the ability to like each individual cocktail API used: TheCocktailDB.com
-Basic code structure: indivdual fetch and display functions for each individual cocktail using the API data for the cocktail name, images, ingredients, measures and instructions and event listeners for each like button.
+Basic code structure: indivdual fetch and display functions for each individual cocktail using the API data for the cocktail name, image, ingredients, measures and instructions and event listeners for each like button.